cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 1. Open a new terminal window and leave the first terminal window running
 2. Run the CLI command to see a list of images you have on your machine.
-You will see that your local machine has the nginx Docker image that was pulled from Docker Hub via the run command above and cached on your local machine:
+You will see that your local machine has the nginx Docker image that was pulled from Docker Hub via the run command above and cached on your local machine (NOTE: you will see other images as well as we cached other images to save time during the labs):

     ```bash
     docker images
     ```
     ![alt](../images/picture4.png "docker images")

-3. Run the CLI command to see a list of running containers on your machine.
+3. In the new terminal window, run the CLI command to see a list of running containers on your machine.
     ```bash
     docker ps
     ```